Akidima/News24/README.md

 3. **Trending Stories**: Explore the hottest news topics and trending stories across various categories.
 Discover what's popular among other Newsify users and dive deeper into the stories that interest you.

-5. **Save and Offline Reading**: Bookmark articles for later reading or when you're offline.
-Newsify allows you to save articles to your reading list, ensuring you can access them at your convenience.

-6. **Seamless Sharing**: Share captivating articles and engaging news stories with your friends and followers effortlessly.
+4. **Seamless Sharing**: Share captivating articles and engaging news stories with your friends and followers effortlessly.
 Newsify integrates with popular social media platforms, allowing you to share content directly from the app.

-7. **Intelligent Search**: Find specific news articles or search for topics of interest using Newsify's intelligent search feature.
+5. **Intelligent Search**: Find specific news articles or search for topics of interest using Newsify's intelligent search feature.
 Dive into comprehensive news archives and discover relevant articles from trusted sources.

-8. **User-Friendly Interface**: Experience an intuitive and visually appealing interface that makes browsing news articles a delightful and effortless experience.
+6. **User-Friendly Interface**: Experience an intuitive and visually appealing interface that makes browsing news articles a delightful and effortless experience.
 Newsify focuses on simplicity and ease of use.

-9. **Trusted Sources**: Newsify aggregates news from reputable and diverse sources, providing you with a well-rounded perspective on current events.
+7. **Trusted Sources**: Newsify aggregates news from reputable and diverse sources, providing you with a well-rounded perspective on current events.
 Ensure you have access to reliable information from trusted publishers.

-10. **Accessibility and Dark Mode**: Enjoy Newsify's accessibility features, including font resizing and support for VoiceOver.
-Additionally, Newsify offers a dark mode option for comfortable reading during nighttime or in low-light environments.